luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 state-of-the-art pretrained models.
 These models support common tasks in different modalities, such as Natural Language Processing, Computer Vision, Audio, and Multimodal.

 Inference is the process of using a pretrained model to generate outputs on new data.
-There are several ways to run inference with:
+In Hugging Face, there are several ways to run inference with:

 - [Inference API]({{% ref "#inference-api" %}}).
 - [Inference Endpoints]({{% ref "#inference-endpoints" %}}).